The Three Ends of Education

 To the extent to which we allow ourselves to constrict our understanding of human things to the marketplace alone, to that extent we allow political notions like what is called “the common good” to drop out of sight, and in this constricted horizon we think of ourselves not even as moral agents or citizens but rather as producers or consumers.

 Does human excellence arise automatically from market forces?
-A lot of good things may be found in the market, but I no of no one so stupid as to think that civic virtue can be bought.
+A lot of good things may be found in the market, but I know of no one so stupid as to think that civic virtue can be bought.
 Nevertheless, this civic dimension of American education is much undervalued.
 There are still high-school courses in civics, dealing with the nuts and bolts of how to vote and the like, and there are private schools concerned with the development of moral character, which is still more primordially the province of parents and the family to foster.

 I should point out that in places like New England, the townships and communities would have rather more the character of the direct Athenian democracy: Every citizen could recognize every other citizen by face and by name.
 Indeed, not everyone would even go to high school.
 Children would generally learn a trade or a craft from their parents, with the exception of those who were destined (if I can use that word) to one of the three major professions: medicine, law, religion.
 To prepare for these professions, further advanced study was required: the liberal arts college.
 The purpose of these professions was (and is) to attain and communicate in various ways truth.